 -Giant draughts & chess set

--Boats, canoes, pedalos and mountain bikes for hire
+-Boats, kayaks, pedalos and stand-up paddle boards for hire

 -Cricket set for hire